 Explore Berlin’s unique architecture

-Berlin’s turbulent city history has left behind some buildings that are rarely found in this constellation!
+Berlin’s turbulent urban history has left behind some buildings that are rarely found in this constellation!
 This makes Berlin the perfect tip for an extensive … Architek-Tour!
-How to find them in and around Berlin lots of extremely beautiful castles.
-Elsewhere, in various places decidedly unconventional buildings that perfectly match Berlin’s eccentric nature.
+You’ll find lots of extremely beautiful palaces in and around Berlin.
+Elsewhere, you can find some very unique buildings in various places that perfectly match Berlin’s eccentric nature.
 The unique architecture also makes Berlin a popular choice as a film set, for example for the Tribute to Panem series.
-One You can find a list of all filming locations in Berlin here.
+You can find a list of all film locations in Berlin here.

-The Anomalie Art Club presents some of the most impressive visual designs of the Berlin club scene.
-In recent years, not only techno DJs from all over the world have played here, but also artists in the fields of sound, light and installation have presented their works.
-In addition to techno events, the Anomalie also hosts film screenings, art exhibitions, pop-ups and open-air raves.
+The Anomalie Art Club presents some of the most impressive visual designs on the Berlin club scene.
+In recent years, not only have techno DJs from all over the world played here, but artists in the fields of sound, light and installation have also presented their work.
+In addition to techno events, Anomalie also hosts film screenings, art exhibitions, pop-ups and open-air raves.

 Berghain

-When you talk about Berlin and clubs, there’s no way around Berghain.
-It is the most notorious club in Berlin and probably the whole world.
+When talking about Berlin and clubs, there is no way around Berghain.
+It’s the most notorious club in Berlin and probably the whole world.
 Once you’ve been there, you’ll know why!
-Berghain is a magical place full of hedonistic characters, dark rooms and a distinct sense of freedom.
+Berghain is a magical place full of hedonistic characters, dark rooms and a distinct feeling of freedom.
 The door policy here is legendary and a little scary, but the atmosphere inside is all the more inviting.
-All in all a club like no other, but you should bring a plan B with you.
+All in all, a club like no other, but you should bring a plan B.

-Situated on the banks of the Spree, this place makes the most of its outdoor location with a boat, night-time campfire and hammocks.
+Located on the banks of the Spree, this place makes the most of its outdoor location with a boat, night-time campfire and hammocks.
 DJs play here non-stop, sometimes for four days in a row.
-The atmosphere is more informal than chic, especially at weekends.
-In summer, a festival feeling spreads through the middle of the city.
+The atmosphere is more casual than chic, especially at weekends.
+In summer, there is a festival feeling in the middle of the city.

 KitKat

-This legendary sex and techno club for all is a labyrinthine complex with numerous dance floors, an ominous swimming pool and lots of swings.
+This legendary sex and techno club for everyone is a labyrinthine complex with numerous dance floors, an ominous swimming pool and lots of swings.
 Explorers of their own sexuality are always welcome here.
 The dress code varies, so it’s worth checking in advance, especially for fetish events.
-You don’t usually get far here in jeans and a T-shirt!
+You generally won’t get far here in jeans and a T-shirt!

 Watergate

 This elegant two-floor club played a key role in the rise of minimal techno in Berlin in the 2000s.
-The Water Floor is particularly impressive here with panoramic windows overlooking the Spree and a floating terrace on the first floor to experience the sunrise over Kreuzberg.
+The water floor is particularly impressive , with panoramic windows overlooking the Spree and a floating terrace on the first floor to watch the sun rise over Kreuzberg.